A Balanced Calorie Diet (ABC Diet)

 OMNIVORES or CARNIVORES?

-Most dog foods contain as much as 50% to 75% carbohydrates (many of which are high-glycemic carbs) which cause an increased strain on the Pancreas to produce the enzyme Amylase to break them down, then more strain on the pancreas to produce the enzyme insulin to control the spike in blood sugar they cause.
+Most dog foods contain as much as 50% to 75% carbohydrates (many of which are high-glycemic carbs) which cause an increased strain on the Pancreas to produce the enzyme Amylase to break them down, then more demand on the pancreas to produce the enzyme insulin to control the spike in blood sugar they cause.
 This is proving to have a negative impact on the dogs system.

 One such harmful effect of excess high-glycemic carbs on the system that is fairly common already is Leaky Gut.
 [2] [4]